Our Achievements Unprecedented – Lai Mohammed - Nigeria Today

 Our Achievements Unprecedented – Lai Mohammed

-Minister of Information Alhaji Lai Mohammed, in this interview speaks on some of the achievements and challenges of the President Muhammadu Buhari-led administration since it assumed office two years ago.
-MUYIWA OYINLOLA met him.
+Minister of Information Alhaji Lai Mohammed, in this interview speaks on some of the achievements and challenges of the President Muhammadu Buhari-led administration since it assumed office two years ago

 When this government was coming to power some two years ago, it promised among other things the revamping of the nation’s economy.
 But two years down the line, we are still faced with hunger, unemployment, people are still losing their job, the GDP is dropping and external debt is on the increase.
 How do you juxtapose this with the electoral promise?